Report an accessibility problem

 Degree requirements

-84 credit hours, a written comprehensive exam, an oral comprehensive exam, a foreign language exam, a prospectus and a dissertation
+84 credit hours, a foreign language exam, a written comprehensive exam, a prospectus and a dissertation

 APL 601 Introduction to Applied Linguistics (3)